 As a fan of historic architecture, I fell in love with the Wayne Hotel which houses Paramour.
 The turn-of-the-century brick building is modernized inside with up-to-date rooms and a contemporary lobby but historic accents peek through.
 Save time after dinner to soak up the atmosphere on the veranda or stroll the quaint downtown.

 If you have an extra day, as I did, you can take advantage of Pennsylvania’s free state parks.
 They feature waterfalls, gorges, boulder fields and miles of trails.
-It’s a perfect ending to a scenic road trip.
+It’s a perfect ending to a scenic road trip in the Delaware Valley.